Hard Cold Fire: Background

 Produced by Chris Sheldon, who produced the band's previous studio album Cleave, Hard Cold Fire was released on 5 May 2023.
 The album was recorded in November 2021 at Marshall Studios in London.

 Pre-orders of the album became available on 10 March 2023 and included six different coloured LPs, a white label test pressing LP (limited to 16), a CD and a cassette.
 A promo video for "Joy" was also released digitally the same day.
+"Poundland of Hope and Glory" was released as a single on 5 April 2023 along with an accompanying video.
+A promo video for "Woe" was released on 01 November 2023.